What Should Go into the Common App Honors Section?

 Filling out the Common App is hard.
 The personal statement alone can take months to write, so when it comes to the shorter sections, it’s easy to breeze over them.
 Particularly with the Common App activities and honors lists, you do not want to underestimate their impact.
 This is a chance to concisely and concretely set yourself apart from your peers.
 How do you even go about filling in the Common App honors section?

 In the Common App, this section is meant for academic honors.
 The term “academic” can be interpreted pretty loosely: arts awards, publications, and even character/sportsmanship awards for athletics are fair game.
 You can be flexible here, but the honors included should either be selective or recognize that you excelled in one of your pursuits.

 You can enter up to five honors, for which you’ll specify the title (up to 100 characters), the grade level, and the level of recognition, from school to state/regional to national or even international.
 It might not seem like much, but a strong track record in the Common App honors section can really pack a punch.

 Where is it?

 You can find the honors section under the “Education” tab in the Common App.
-It’s the second to last item on the list, but definitely not least!
+It’s almost the last item on the list, but definitely not the least important!
 Which leads me to my next point…

 Why should you care?

-The honors list is another sneaky way to add to your impressiveness.
-You can even think of the honors list and activities section as one piece.
+The honors list is a direct way to add to your impressiveness.
+You can even envision the honors list and activities section as one piece.
 Together, they’ll paint the preliminary picture of who you are outside of the classroom.
-With 100 characters per title, though, you might think your impact is limited, but if you’re strategic about it, you can maximize the space to your advantage.
+With 100 characters per title, you might think your impact is limited.
+But if you’re strategic about it, you can maximize the space to your advantage.